 Game Preview: Iowa Wild at Manitoba Moose

-The Iowa Wild kick off the team's first pair of road games Friday night against the Manitoba Moose at Canada Life Centre at 7 p.m.
+The Iowa Wild wrap up a weekend set against the Manitoba Moose at Canada Life Centre on Saturday at 6 p.m.

 ALL-TIME SERIES